 - Our comprehensive 30 and/or 60 day residential Right Track curriculum.

 We will be there to help put your team together and supply the training needed at the corporate office to ensure your team is ready for clients to begin their journey of recovery at your facility.

 FREQUENTLY ASKED QUESTIONS

-Our facilities have various amounts of clients.
-Following you will find a complete listing of all 7 of our current centers.
+Our facilities treat varying amounts of clients.
+Following you will find a complete listing of our current centers.

 Through our experience, we have found it most beneficial to purchase or lease a site that has already been zoned for a residential service of some type.
 Examples may be an assisted living facility or a previous residential substance abuse center.

 Our primary focus has been on the clients using Medicaid for their insurance carrier.
 We also accept self-pay clients.
 As a franchisor, CORLATE™ will assist the franchisee in pursuing contacts with the Veterans Administration as well as other government entities.
 The franchisee will want multiple streams of revenue and CORLATE™ will assist in facilitating that objective.

 No. CORLATE™ facilities have been, and always will be, gender specific.
 It has been our experience clients are able to focus more fully on their recovery in a gender specific center.

 No. It has been our experience that keeping the focus on recovery is much better suited to an adult only facility.
 However, children are allowed to visit on visiting day or if a visit is required by DSF or governing authority.

 This is going to depend largely on the size of the facility, the cost of real estate in your area, whether or not your facility will require much renovation and the furniture etc. you choose to use.
 We are estimating your initial investment to be $278,200 to $1,144,700.